survivorbat/azure-devops-extension-docs/README.md

 ## 🔭 Plans

-- Perhaps switch to a different templating engine, twig makes whitespace hard to deal with
 - Add file, links and other relevant information for the extension
 - Allow user to specify an area in their existing markdown to customize output
+- Expand template to include more info
+- Better error handling